-Acceptance into the Adapted Physical Education Diploma Program is limited by quota based on a minimum GPA of 2.0, Directed Study placement availability and an interview.
+Acceptance into the Adapted Physical Education Diploma Program is limited by quota based on a minimum GPA of 2.0, Directed Study placement availability, an interview, and completion of the following additional requirements: Standard First Aid, CPR-HCP & AED certification (or equivalent).
+Proof of completion of the additional requirements must be provided prior to the start of year 2.